prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 Since we are building a component library that would be published to a package manager like NPM, we would be better off if we setup React from scratch instead of using something like create-react-app, which is better suited for web applications.

+{% callout %}
-> If you have a component library using React already setup, then you can directly move forward to the next step.
+If you have a component library using React already setup, then you can directly move forward to the next step.
 We just need a basic React setup before we can install Storybook.
+{% endcallout %}

 For that, create a new folder with whatever name you want for your component library.
 I would be calling mine my-awesome-component-library.